-Dental crowns encase your existing visible tooth like a cap and restores it to its original shape, size and appearance.
+Dental crowns encase your existing visible tooth like a cap and restore it to its original shape, size, and appearance.
 A crown can make teeth stronger by providing support where there is little of the original tooth remaining due to a broken tooth or extensive cavity.
 It can be used to attach a bridge, protect a weaker tooth from breaking, or restore one that has already broken.
 A crown is also used to cover a dental implant or after a root canal treatment.
 Crowns, like bridges, can help to keep existing teeth from shifting in your mouth and provide stability for your bite.

 Why is a Dental Crown Used?

 - Crowns are used for a variety of reasons like:

 - As a part of a dental bridge

 - Extreme tooth wear from grinding